aruhier/easy-incremental-backups/README.md

-Backups are made with the `backup-full-system.sh` script.It sorts all your backups in this architecture : backups_dir/year/month/day-month-year-hour:minute:second/.
+Backups are made with the `backup-full-system.sh` script.It sorts all your backups in this architecture : backups_dir/year/month/day-month-year-hour:minute:second/.<br>
-A symbolic link is created at the backups dir root, named `current_backup`, which points on the last backup.
+A symbolic link is created at the backups dir root, named `current_backup`, which points on the last backup.<br>
 It calls the `delete-old-backups.sh` to clean your old backups.
-See the appropriate section for more informations
+See the appropriate section for more informations.

 If you want to use this script in a cronjob (for example), you might want to log everything, to see if there an error happened during the backup or